telerik/winforms-docs/pivotgrid/exporting-data/spread-export.md

 ---
 title: Spread Export
-page_title: Spread Export | UI for WinForms Documentation
+page_title: Spread Export | RadPivotGrid
-description: Spread Export
+description: This article will explain in detail the spread export abilities and will demonstrate how to use it.
 slug: winforms/pivotgrid/exporting-data/spread-export
 tags: spread,export
 published: True